GitarthVaishnav/Basic_Web_App/Docs/Option1.md

 </div>

 ## Steps:
-1. Make a folder wherever you want the web app to be stored.
+1. Create a folder wherever you want the web app to be stored.
 2. Open terminal in that folder OR change directory to that folder.
     ```sh
     mkdir my_project